hihihioli/twidilers/readme.md

 # Bugs
 * It flashes "No File Selected" when trying to change display name
 * It should flash "No content" when trynig to post without content (not letting you do it), with an "Are you sure?" prompt when posting without a title (titles are potional)
-* Can delete account but throws Jira error and breaks everything

 # New feature wishlist
 ## Profile page